DEQSE-Project/deqse-vscode-extension/CONTRIBUTING.md

 This guide shows how to develop, test and package the extension.

-***Note:** It is recommended to use a Linux-based operating system such as Ubuntu for development.
-Therefore, this guide focuses only on Linux.*
+**Note:** It is recommended to use a Linux-based operating system such as Ubuntu for development.
+Therefore, this guide focuses only on Linux.

 ## Building the Extension Locally

-1. Install [git](https://git-scm.com/download) and [Node.js](https://nodejs.org/en/download) (*recommended to use the nvm package manager*) if not already installed.
+1. Install [git](https://git-scm.com/download) and [Node.js](https://nodejs.org/en/download) (*it is recommended to use the [nvm](https://github.com/nvm-sh/nvm) package manager*) if not already installed.

 2. Clone this repository: